letsdrink/ouzo/docs/utils/arrays.rst

 mapEntries
 ~~~~~~~~~~
-This method maps array values using the function which takes key and value as parameters..
+This method maps array values using the function which takes key and value as parameters.
 Invokes the function for each value in the array.
 Creates a new array containing the values returned by the function.